misha-plus/trainpix-wallpapers/README.md

 TrainPix.org wallpapers
 =======================

-This is downloader for train pictures from https://trainpix.org/voting.php?show=results.
+This is downloader for train pictures Trainpix.

 ## Dependencies
 * __Go.__ This project works with Golang v1.11.1, further Go versions probably should work.